dfinity/examples/hosting/godot-html5-template/README.md

 $ dfx deploy
 ```

-If you get 500 error after deploying to the IC mainnet, try to use `raw` keyword in the URL like https://\<canister-id\>.raw.ic0.app.
-Unity generates pretty large like the `.wasm` file which can only be served using `raw` keyword.
+If you get error code 500 after deploying to the IC mainnet, try to use `raw` keyword in the URL like this: `https://\<canister-id\>.raw.ic0.app`.

 ## License
 This project is licensed under the Apache 2.0 license, see LICENSE.md for details.
 See CONTRIBUTE.md for details about how to contribute to this project.